For Providers · Bloomington-Normal, IL

 You can refer patients to us as a starting point for therapy or when you're looking for a next-step option after initial services.
 Consider referring when your patient:

-Has developmental delays where families report “we’ve tried therapy before and haven’t seen the progress we expected”
+• Has developmental delays where families report they've tried therapy before and haven't seen the progress they expected

 Who we see

-Location: In-person care in Uptown Normal, IL, serving families across Central Illinois; teletherapy is available for Illinois residents when appropriate
+In-person care in Uptown Normal, IL, serving families across Central Illinois.
+Teletherapy is available, and we hold licensure in multiple states beyond Illinois.

 What your patients can expect